typedb/typedb-docs/01-running-typedb/03-configuration.md

 ### Storage configuration

-The `storage` section of the configuration file configures the storage layer of TypeDB
+The `storage` section of the configuration file configures the storage layer of TypeDB.

 - `data`: the location to write user data to.
 Defaults to within the server distribution under `server/data`.